Nemus-Project/magpie-matlab/orthotropic/README.md

 Direct modelling can be run in both the frequency and the time domains.

+#### Frequency Domain Analysis
-** For the frequency domain, the simulation parameters are specified in the [FreqDomainLauncher.m](https://github.com/Nemus-Project/magpie-matlab/blob/b9f2f20d2ebe36d25f70e85deda9e8486661e0a5/orthotropic/src/FreqDomainLauncher.m).
+For the frequency domain, the simulation parameters are specified in the [FreqDomainLauncher.m](https://github.com/Nemus-Project/magpie-matlab/blob/b9f2f20d2ebe36d25f70e85deda9e8486661e0a5/orthotropic/src/FreqDomainLauncher.m).

 User-editable parameters appear below this line